e-Odinson226/AtworkTasks/ObjectPlacement/Readme.txt

         [*]  1.choose preprocessing algorithms [blur,...]
             [cv.THRESH_BINARY + cv.THRESH_OTSU] was not good enough.
             [cv.ADAPTIVE_THRESH_GAUSSIAN_C, cv.THRESH_BINARY] has far better result.
+            using [cv.morphologyEx(threshold_frame, cv.MORPH_GRADIENT, kernel)] gives more accurate results.

         Result:
-            it is not accurate and results are not good enough.
+            at the end it's not accurate and results are not good enough.
     ------------------------------

     # try 2: 1401/11 - 1401/12